corwin365/Model-Sampling/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 %1. use the functions in ./01CreateTracks to create track-parameter files for your chosen instrument and period
-%2. in ./y, use 'wrapper.m' to process the data
+%2. use 'sampling_core_v2.m' to process the data
 %
 %for both sections, you will need to set various options - these options are always at the top of the programme, I
 %never bury them further down